Mastering Corporate Messaging: Examples, Framework and Strategies

 TL;DR – How to Develop a Corporate Messaging Strategy

-Where do you begin when trying to create an effective corporate messaging strategy?
+How should a business create an effective corporate messaging strategy?

-Here are seven simple steps.
+Here are 7 simple steps:

-1. Know your audience
+1. Know the audience

-2. Research your competition
+2. Research the competition

-3. Determine your unique value positioning
+3. Determine the unique value positioning

-4. Craft your key messages
+4. Craft the key messages

 5. Establish a compelling brand story

-6. Keep your messaging consistent
+6. Keep the messaging consistent

-7. Review and update your strategy
+7. Review and update the strategy

 Book a discovery call with me, Nora Sudduth, and elevate your business with a well-crafted corporate messaging strategy.